HERDC is used in conjunction with the Higher Education Student Data Collection to determine annual research block grant funding

-The Australian Government Department of Education and Training uses Higher Education Research Data Collection (HERDC) in conjunction with the Higher Education Student Data Collection to determine annual research block grant funding.
+The Australian Government Department of Education uses the Higher Education Research Data Collection ( HERDC ) in conjunction with the Higher Education Student Data Collection to determine annual research block grant funding.

-For the purposes of external and internal funding formulae, income and publications can only be considered if they fall within the Commonwealth Department of Education and Training’s ‘definition of research'.
+For the purposes of external and internal funding formulae, income and publications can only be considered if they fall within the Commonwealth Department of Education’s ‘definition of research'.
 For full details, including the definition of research, refer to the HERDC Specifications document.

 Category 3: Industry and other research income